babel-utils/babel-plugin-tester/README.md

   plugin: identifierReversePlugin,
   //preset: coolNewBabelPreset,

-  // Usually unnecessary if returned with the plugin.
+  // Usually unnecessary if it is returned by the plugin.
 This will default to
   // 'unknown plugin' if a name cannot otherwise be inferred
   pluginName: 'identifier reverse',
   // Unlike with pluginName, there is no presetName inference.
 This will default